 Additionally, video content marketers need to have a solid understanding of metrics, and how they indicate a video’s success and areas for improvement.

-You know those sponsored videos that pop up in your social media feeds?
+Do you know those sponsored videos that pop up in your social media feeds?
 That’s video marketing!

 Have you gotten any email newsletters with videos?
 That’s video marketing, too!

 What about videos embedded on home pages or blog posts?
 Yep, that’s also video marketing!